nhc12/Nicolas-Hernandez/README.md

 * What domain of the financial industry is the company in? lending

 * What have been the major trends and innovations of this domain over the last 5-10 years?
+The rise of key fintech players like Lending Club and SoFi that disrupted the lending ecosytem that was dominated by banks.
+This approach provided lending opportunities to an unserved group (e.g. students) which have significant barriers with the traditional banking system.
+Additionally, Lending Club was a key pioneer of p2p lending which besides the benefits to borrowers, provided a unique opportunity to lenders to generate important returns.

 * What are the other major companies in this domain?
+SoFi, Lending CLub globally, GoPeeer and Lending Loop in Canada

 ## Results